atredennick/atredennick.github.io/index.md

 ## News

-* Our paper linking modern coexistence theory and diversity--stability theory is online for 'Early View' at *Ecology Letters*.
+* New paper linking modern coexistence theory and diversity--stability theory published in the August issue of *Ecology Letters*.
 Read it [here](http://onlinelibrary.wiley.com/doi/10.1111/ele.12793/full).

 * Our paper on forecasting plant population dynamics is in the latest issue of *Methods in Ecology and Evolution*.
 Read it [here](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12686/full).